 3. Distasteful Comments From an Executive

-There is no better example of this than Elon Musk's takeover of Twitter.
+There is no better example of this than Elon Musk's takeover of X, then known as Twitter.

-In addition to making wild assumptions and accusations before and after purchasing the social media platform, his sweeping staffing cuts and other gaffes caused calls to boycott Twitter.
+In addition to making wild assumptions and accusations before and after purchasing the social media platform, his sweeping staffing cuts and other gaffes caused calls to boycott X.

 The ongoing controversy continues with chaotic product releases, the development of a “hardcore” work culture where employees are expected to sleep onsite, and more.

-In addition to Musk's reputation taking a nosedive, Twitter is losing credibility, and Tesla has been under the microscope.
+In addition to Musk's reputation taking a nosedive, X lost credibility, and Musk’s other business Tesla was put under the microscope.

 Successful social media crisis management begins with developing a strategy that proactively prepares for potential problems.